PenghuiDu/penghui-website/content/post/【reading-notes】handbook-of-functional-mri-data-analysis-introduction/index.md

 ---
-title: "Lecture Summary | NeuroAI Book Club - Different Path Same Aim: Biovision and Machine Vision"
+title: "【Reading Notes】Handbook of Functional MRI Data Analysis - Introduction"
 subtitle: ""
 date: 2022-10-31T07:01:11.322Z
 summary: These are the reading notes for Introduction Chapter of *Handbook of